 Activities prohibited in the “controlled area” include:

-The police or authorised officers can direct people to stop these activities and leave the area; if they do not, property can be seized and the police can use reasonable force to do so.
-In addition, under the byelaws of the Greater London Authority (GLA), protestors must seek written permission to hold a demonstration on Parliament Square Garden.
+The police or authorised officers can direct people to stop these activities and leave the area; if they do not, property can be seized, and the police can use reasonable force to do so.

-Previously, Sections 132 to 138 of the Serious Organised Crime and Police Act 2005 (SOCPA) meant that demonstrations within a designated area of one kilometre from Parliament required prior authority.
+Previously, sections 132 to 138 of the Serious Organised Crime and Police Act 2005 (SOCPA) meant that demonstrations within a designated area of one kilometre from Parliament required prior authority from the Metropolitan Police.
 The police could impose conditions and loudspeakers and loudhailers were banned.
 The 2011 Act repealed sections 132 to 138 of SOCPA.

 Before SOCPA, additional provisions for protests around Parliament took the form of Sessional Orders (in the House of Commons) and Stoppage Orders (in the House of Lords).
 These Orders instructed the police to make regulations to ensure MPs could access Parliament unobstructed.
 However, the police had no powers to arrest those who did not comply with these regulations.
 Therefore, legal advice given to Parliament and the Metropolitan Police was that the Orders had no legal effect.